 - Does my resume reflect my performance as a professional?

-Next steps to finding expat jobs abroad
+Next steps on how to get an expat job abroad

 Many professionals think that their industry is not suited well for a career abroad.
 At William Russell we believe that any job is suitable for a career abroad.
 You just have to seek out the opportunities.
 Getting out there and meeting people in your new country is the best first step you can take.
 Networking is even more important abroad than it is in your own country.